Why Stock Photos?

 The plane of focus is not flat; it’s slightly curved.
 Focus-recomposing will guarantee you an out-of-focus shot.
 Just don’t do it.

-The 50 f/1.2 L is camera specific: a copy that is wonderful on one camera may backfocus on another.
-It’s best used, for that reason, on cameras with focus adjustment like the 1D series or the 5D MkIII.
+The 50 f/1.2 L is camera-specific: a copy that is wonderful on one camera may back focus on another.
+For that reason, it's best used on cameras with focus adjustment like the 1D series or the 5D MkIII.
 If you don’t use autofocus adjustment, your images are likely going to be back or front focused.

 The bottom line: when this lens is right, the shots are spectacular and the background blur is awesome, just like the 85 f/1.2.
 But it’s more finicky and more difficult to get those shots with this lens.